dbelyaev/action-checkstyle/README.md

 * ### `reporter`

-  Reporter of reviewdog command.
+  Reporter for the reviewdog command.

-  See more in reviewdog documentation: https://github.com/reviewdog/reviewdog#reporters
+  For more information, see the reviewdog documentation: https://github.com/reviewdog/reviewdog#reporters

   **`Values:`** `[github-pr-check, github-check, github-pr-review]`